Duncan-Maganga/FUTURE_CS_02/README.md

 **Purpose:** To simulate real-world incident detection and response using sample SIEM logs
 **Scope:** Analysis covered:
--System logs with timestamps
+- System logs with timestamps
--Network connection logs with source and destination IPs
+- Network connection logs with source and destination IPs
--Authentication logs with successful and failed logging attempts
+- Authentication logs with successful and failed logging attempts
--Malware detection alerts
+- Malware detection alerts

 Tools and Methodology